SujitSingh521/SujitSingh521/README.md

 # 🎯 Open To Opportunities

-I am currently **open to Full Stack Developer (MERN Stack) opportunities**.
+💼 I am currently **open to Full Stack Developer (MERN Stack) opportunities**.

-If you have any suitable role, feel free to connect with me.
+🤝 If you have any suitable role, feel free to connect with me.

 ---

 # 🎯 Fun Facts

-🔭 I enjoy solving real-world problems through code
+🔭 I enjoy solving **real-world problems through code**

-🎨 I enjoy sketching and photography
+🎨 I enjoy **sketching and photography**